 Take a SIP?

+As copper lines are being replaced by other ways to connect to the internet – such as super-fast broadband, 4G mobile and satellite broadband services – VoIP is becoming more popular.
+When using VoIP, calls are transmitted via the internet, rather than the traditional copper based landlines and telephone exchanges.
 Using VoIP, people can download apps to their smartphones and computers, enabling them to make and receive calls anywhere.
 While businesses can use call management systems to transfer calls to an employee’s mobile, VoIP services, like Skype for business, can offer a more direct way for people to get in touch with those they need.

 Future of voice